CharCG/charcg/README.md

 ---

 I am a 15 years old high school student at a trilingual school in North Jakarta, Indonesia.
-I am an hobbyist and enthusiastic person in learning various of new things, even more in new environments.
+Hobbyist and enthusiastic person in learning various of new things, even more in new environments.

 #### 🌟 Facts
 - 🌱 I’m currently learning [React](https://www.reactjs.org/), as web development.